Refractors are probably the most often used and sought-after type of telescope, as they are simple to set up and have no mirrors to collimate.

 The 102mm aperture provides 63 per cent more light-gathering power than an 80mm objective (front lens) which helps to give brighter deep-sky views too.

-Hunting for stars For our visual tests we mounted the scope on our Sky-Watcher AZ-EQ6 in EQ mode, added our dielectric star diagonal and used our 2-inch and 1.25-inch eyepieces to give a good range of magnification.
+For our visual tests we mounted the scope on our Sky-Watcher AZ-EQ6 in EQ mode, added our dielectric star diagonal and used our 2-inch and 1.25-inch eyepieces to give a good range of magnification.

 In our first clear night the Moon was high in the sky, but that didn’t stop us testing the quality of the field of view by using the star Procyon in Canis Minor.

 For this we used our 2-inch, 21mm Tele Vue Ethos eyepiece and enjoyed a spectacular view as we moved Procyon from one side to the other in the eyepiece.